Tags

 4. Don’t compromise on functionality just because you have a startup budget: Builder Prime

-Builder Prime is a customer and project management software tool for contractors, and even though the company wasn’t quite big enough yet to need a contact center platform, Jonathan (Builder Prime’s Founder) still wanted an all-in-one business phone system solution that could help improve its customer support.
+Builder Prime is a customer and project management software tool for contractors, and even though the company wasn’t quite big enough yet to need a contact centre platform, Jonathan (Builder Prime’s Founder) still wanted an all-in-one business phone system solution that could help improve its customer support.

 He had three requirements: an integration with Front, their help desk / email ticketing software, a call routing feature (so Jonathan could stop taking calls from his personal cell phone number), and the ability to scale with his company as it grows.
 (The bonus: Dialpad has a startups program that makes things even more cost-effective.)